jkilleen15/oilapp/README.md

 updating one thing, and
 X creating one thing

-* In the Controller, create functions for list,show,create,remove(delete) update
+X In the Controller, create functions for list,show,create,remove(delete) bonus - update

 ## Points
 * When I yarn start, the web page loads with no errors - 10pts